Fifteen15Studios/NumismatistHelper/README.md

 There is a folder called "linux" with files necessary to create the necessary database and run the program.
 Run the "CreateDatabase.sh" file and it should install all necessary packages (mariadb-client and mariadb-server), create the database, create a user for the database, and install the necessary JDK-15 to run the program.

-Once the database is created, simply run "CoinCollection.jar" and you should be able to start documenting your collection.
+Once the database is created, simply run `CoinCollection.jar` and you should be able to start documenting your collection.

 ## Windows